 Alumni Volunteer Opportunities

 Chi Psi is more than just your four years of college; it is a lifetime Brotherhood.
 There are so many ways to stay active in Chi Psi after graduation - from participating in an Alumni Club, to working with an individual Alpha, to serving the Fraternity in a high-level volunteer position.
+If you are an alumnus interested in volunteering for Chi Psi, please complete the form at the bottom of this page and someone from our staff will be in contact with you shortly.
+Thank you for your interest in working with the Fraternity!

 Housing an Alpha is a large responsibility with many considerations.
 The Corporation's job is to own and manage the Lodge.
 Responsibilities include ensuring payment of property tax, working with the Alpha to keep the building up to city codes, acting as landlords, overseeing general maintenance, and small and large scale renovations.
 Corporations play a large part in capital campaigns for the benefit of purchasing or renovating a Lodge.
 The Corporation's ownership of the Lodge should preclude its board members from participating in advising activities, especially those related to recruitment, PNM education, initiation, and the social agenda.
 They should focus on the management of the property and the Alpha's plant assets.